OmarJemal/smart-bed-system/Kafka/README.md

 # Kafka

-This portion of the project generates kafka docker containers and interacts with them using the producer.py and consumer .py files .
+This portion of the project generates docker containers for setting up a kafka event streaming pipeline and interacts with them using the producer.py and consumer.py files.

+These producer and consumer programs will react to incoming data from the system's sensors and machine learning algorithm by saving the incoming data to the system's database and sending messages the system's main controller.

 ## Deployment